 Helping your kid develop healthy eating habits can be challenging.
 But serving a variety of food can make mealtimes more interesting and flavorful.
 It’s the key to a balanced diet for kids because it provides the necessary nutrients needed for growth and development.
 Along with filling their plates with full-set courses, it’s also important to serve well-timed, healthy snacks for kids to even out spikes in hunger and avoid meltdowns.
 Consider the following food to encourage a well-rounded diet.

-To guide you in preparing your child’s meals, the Food and Nutrition Research Institute (FNRI) of the Department of Science and Technology developed “Pinggang Pinoy”—food recommendations, including the right proportions, for every age group.
-Considering a 1,300-calorie diet, your child’s daily meals should include the following3:
+To guide you in preparing your child’s meals and maintaining a balanced diet for kids, the Food and Nutrition Research Institute (FNRI) of the Department of Science and Technology developed “Pinggang Pinoy”—food recommendations, including the right proportions, for every age group.
+Considering a 1,300-calorie diet, your Pinggang Pinoy for kids should include the following3:

 - Go: This includes rice and other carbohydrate-rich food like bread, pasta, and root crops.
 These should take at least little more than half of his or her plate.
 Example: half cup rice or 2 pieces small pan de sal